 No, nice try but it is clear that Nessie is a plesiosaur.

 On Sunday 26th March your webmaster will be looking for smoking ban violators and reporting them to the authorities for maximum punishment.
-This website is committed to hurting smokers to the MAXIMUM extent permitted by law (which sadly isn;t much) and we’ll do everything we can to hurt the smokers who have spent the last thirty years trying to passively kill us.
+This website is committed to hurting smokers to the MAXIMUM extent permitted by law (which sadly isn’t much) and we’ll do everything we can to report the law breaking smokers who have spent the last thirty years trying to passively kill us.